 In 2007, Vince Gill was inducted into the Country Music Hall of Fame.
 He has since served as President of the Board, instituting a series of benefit concerts to raise funds for the recognition and preservation of America’s musical heritage in the Country Music Hall of Fame and Museum.

 In a single week of November 2014, Vince Gill received two awards for lifetime achievement from major music industry organizations: the Icon Award of the Broadcast Music Association (BMI) and the Country Music Association’s Irving Waugh Award of Excellence.
 Gill is only the fourth person to receive the latter award since its inception in 1983; the last musician to be so honored was Johnny Cash.
+In 2016, Vince Gill received his 21st Grammy Award for the song “Kid Sister.”

 Since the release of his breakthrough album, When I Call Your Name, in 1990, Vince Gill has been a dominant figure in the world of country music, earning 20 Grammy Awards in only 18 years, for his singing and songwriting, and for his many collaborations with the elite of country music, bluegrass, rock and pop.
+He won his 21st Grammy in 2016, the all-time record for a country music artist.

 His 2006 collection, These Days, is a four-disc, 43-song set showcasing his versatility in country, folk and contemporary styles.
 His sweet tenor voice has made him a favorite collaborator with the biggest names in American music.
 He has sung with everyone from Dolly Parton to Barbra Streisand, but his favorite duet partner is his wife, singer Amy Grant.
 His authoritative guitar picking has made him a sought-after guest artist with six-string heroes such as Mark Knopfler and Eric Clapton.